jkkummerfeld/slate/ideas-for-improvement.md

 - How to change configurations

 Visual
+- Show filename at the bottom of the screen when the info section is visible, on the division line
 - Option for 'next' and 'prev' to cycle (ie if it hits the top, search from the bottom)
 - Legend/key giving keys and their labels + colors
 - Rather than highlighting text, use columns on the left (block of colour), for line mode at least.
 Not sure about tokens